JamilaM/diving-deep/exampleSite/content/english/contact.md

 draft: false
 ---

-I'm always open to hearing from you.
-Reach out to me using any of the information on this page or through my social media handles
+Reach out to me using any of the information on this page or fill out the contact form.
+I'll love to hear from you.